f-wichert/ansible-manjaro-desktop/README.md

 ## Should I use this as is?
 Probably not.
 But you are welcome.
-Feel free to fork and potentially merge, ideally with some user input for text.
+This playbook sets up a system to immedeately use.
+This includes my preferred configs and packages.
+But: feel free to fork and potentially merge.
 My dream is to make it easy to setup arch without any prerequisites.

 ### What you can do is: